The Berkeley-Haas School of Business: Codifying, Embedding, and Sustaining Culture

 "When you look at institutions that are intentional about culture, they aren't just intentional about it for five or ten years; they’re intentional about it for 30, 40, or 50 years.
 These examples show that institutions can maintain very strong cultures through successions but that culture still needs to evolve over time."

 - Richard K. Lyons, Dean

 In June 2017, as 56-year-old Richard Lyons, dean of the Berkeley-Haas School of Business prepared to make his announcement to step down (at the end of June 2018), he looked at his guitar in the corner of his office.

 He reflected on all the times he had played it for his students and the Berkeley-Haas community and beyond.
 A flood of good memories streamed through his mind because he had served in various roles at the school for 24 years, most recently as dean for the past 11 years.
 Still, a major question weighed on him: Would the culture and defining principles codified during his deanship outlive his term as dean?
-And what could he do in his last year to increase that likelihood?

 The Berkeley-Haas Case Series is a collection of business case studies written by Haas faculty.
 Our culture and vision at the Haas School of Business naturally offer distinctive qualities to the Series, filling a gap in existing case offerings by drawing upon lessons from UC Berkeley's rich history and prime location in the San Francisco Bay Area.
 We seek to publish cases that challenge conventional assumptions about business, science, culture, and politics.